Online course details

-This online Counselling Studies and Skills University Diploma course is a one-year introduction to Counselling and is an ideal starting point if you are interested in becoming a qualified counsellor or psychotherapist.
+This online Counselling Studies and Skills University Diploma course is a one-year introduction to Counselling and an ideal starting point if you are interested in becoming a qualified counsellor or psychotherapist.
 This course will not qualify you for practise.
-Becoming an accredited counsellor requires further study in a face-to-face taught environment, however this course is a useful first step towards becoming an accredited counsellor with the British Association for Counselling and Psychotherapy (BACP) or just a perfect entry-level course to help you understand more about this subject where an understanding of counselling skills and techniques can be applied to benefit you in your current role.
+Becoming an accredited counsellor requires further study in a face-to-face taught environment, however this course is a useful first step towards becoming an accredited counsellor with the British Association for Counselling and Psychotherapy (BACP).
+It is also a perfect entry-level course to help you understand more about this subject where an understanding of counselling skills and techniques can be applied to benefit you in your current role.